Imanol Machuca: Fortaleza

 On 29 July 2023, Campeonato Brasileiro Série A side Fortaleza announced the signing of Machuca on a four-year deal, having acquired 50% of the player's economic rights for a reported fee of $2.5 million.
 Machuca arrived at Leão do Pici in 2023, when he played just 22 games, scoring two goals.
 In the 2024 season, the striker played 43 games, scoring four goals and providing five assists.

 Loan to Vélez Sarsfield

 On 13 January 2025, Machuca joined Argentine Primera División side Vélez Sarsfield on loan until the end of the year, with an option to buy.
 Vélez suspended Machuca following his sanction by FIFA in September of the same year.
+After the ban was temporarily lifted in January 2026, Machuca returned to Vélez Sarsfield.

 International career

 Born in Argentina, Machuca claimed to be of Malaysian descent.
 He was called up to the Malaysia national team for a set of friendlies in June 2025.
 Machuca made his international debut on 10 June 2025 in the 2027 AFC Asian Cup qualification match against Vietnam at the Bukit Jalil National Stadium, coming on as a second-half substitute for fellow debutant Rodrigo Holgado.

-He was among the seven Malaysian national team players sanctioned by FIFA on 26 September 2025 when the disciplinary committee found that Football Association of Malaysia used doctored documentation to be able to field the seven players.
+He was among seven Malaysian national team players sanctioned by FIFA on 26 September 2025 when the disciplinary committee found that Football Association of Malaysia used doctored documentation to be able to field foreign-born players.
+As a result, Machuca was suspended from all football-related activities for one year.
+However, this ban was temporarily lifted by the Court of Arbitration for Sport on 26 January 2026 pending the final ruling.